abonte/protopdebug/README.md

 # Concept-level Debugging of Part-Prototype Networks
 ![](debugging-loop.png)

-Implementation of the paper

-Bontempelli, A., Teso, S., Giunchiglia, F., & Passerini, A. (2022). _Concept-level Debugging of Part-Prototype Networks_. [arXiv preprint arXiv:2205.15769](https://arxiv.org/abs/2205.15769).

 The code in this repository is an adaptation of the code in the following repositories: